Updated: Mar 7, 2022

 AV can be a confusing and overwhelming topic for someone with little or no experience in the area.
 Even if you hire professionals to handle your event’s Audio-Visual needs, without the basic industry language, there may be some confusion between you and the contracted company.
 In short, you may not end up getting exactly what you’re looking for.

-These common terms will help you rent or order the correct equipment and services as well as improving the effectiveness and efficiency of your communication with those who you’ve hired!
+These common terms will help you rent or order the correct equipment and services as well as improve the effectiveness and efficiency of your communication with those who you’ve hired!

-Equipment Rental Rates An AV company will usually quote you using their standard day-rate for each piece of equipment needed for your event.
+An AV company will usually quote you using their standard day rate for each piece of equipment needed for your event.
 If you need the equipment for 3 or more days, you will receive a “weekly rate” as three days is typically considered a week when it comes to equipment rentals.
 This is because the longer you have the equipment the longer they are unable to rent it out anywhere else; therefore they may have to turn away potential new clients.

 It is important to communicate with your AV vendor about the length of your event when budgeting and planning so you are aware of any additional expenses that will be incurred for keeping the equipment over a more extended period.

-Load-In (Setup) & Load-Out (Strike) Load-in is the delivery of equipment, as the audiovisual company will arrive on location and make sure that everything is brought to the venue and placed where you need it.
-More commonly, if you need them also to set it up and get everything ready to function correctly, this would be simply referred to as “setup.”
+Load-in is the delivery of equipment, as the audiovisual company will arrive on location and make sure that everything is brought to the venue and placed where you need it.
+More commonly, if you need them also to set it up and get everything ready to function correctly, this would be simply referred to as “set up.”
 Load-out is the removal of the equipment after the rental period.
 Your A/V provider will come in after your event and take everything down, pack it up and leave with it.
 Most companies will refer to this as “strike.”

 Be sure to prepare enough time for the AV company to load everything in.
 Furthermore, keep in mind any other contractors that you will have setting up, where they’ll be and what time they’re scheduled to come, as you’ll want to ensure that you don’t have too many people setting up in the same area at once.